 - Process exemption, preferential assessment, and abatement applications and apply them to eligible properties

-- Maintain an county cadastral mapping parcel numbering system, including aerial photography, boundary maps , and other property and owner information to be used for the property tax function as well as other governmental office uses and for the public
+- Maintain county cadastral mapping parcel numbering system, including aerial photography, boundary maps, and other property and owner information to be used for the property tax function governmental office use for the public

 - Analyze sales data reports and conduct comparative assessment studies annually